GerHobbelt/fmtlog/README.md

 # What you can use instead?

-On Quill's README there are some benchmark results for some log libraries you may want, so I will choose an another o    ne.
+On Quill's README there are some benchmark results for some log libraries you may want, so I will choose an another one.

 # fmtlog
 fmtlog is a performant asynchronous header-only logging library using [fmt](https://github.com/fmtlib/fmt) library format.